-- 1. The user exports a treatment plan from the TPS to DICOM files on a shared file system.
+- 1. The user exports a treatment plan (or "beam set") from the TPS to DICOM files on a shared file system.
 The exported data include the planning CT, the treatment plan (including the ion beam sequence), the structure set and physical and/or effective dose for the beams and/or the plan, in a folder that is also mounted on the submission node of the cluster. - 2.
 The user logs in to the submission node of the cluster and runs one of the IDEAL user interface scripts (clidc.py or socrates.py) to start an independent dose calculation.
 The minimum input information is the treatment plan file and the statistical goal (number of primaries or average uncertainty).
 Optional overrides of the default settings are discussed in the following sections. - 3.
-IDEAL collects and checks all necessary DICOM data referred to by the treatment plan file: the structure set (including exactly one ROI of type "External"), the planning CT and the TPS dose. - 4.
-IDEAL finds the beamline model(s) corresponding to the treatment machine(s) specified in the plan file, as well as the conversion tables for the CT protocol of the planning CT. - 5.
-A 'work directory' is set up with all scripts specific for the IDC of the treatment plan: configuration file for Preprocessing (CT image cropping, material overrides) shell scripts, macros and input files for GateRTion configuration file for Postprocessing (dose accumulation, resampling and export to DICOM) submit file for HTCondor (cluster job management system) "DAGman" job. - 6.
+IDEAL collects and checks all necessary DICOM data that are referred to by the treatment plan file: the structure set (including exactly one ROI of type "External"), the planning CT and the TPS dose. - 4.
+IDEAL finds the beamline model(s) corresponding to the treatment machine(s) specified in the plan file. - 5.
+IDEAL finds the conversion tables for the CT protocol of the planning CT. - 6.
+A 'work directory' is set up with all scripts specific for the IDC of the treatment plan: configuration file for Preprocessing (CT image cropping, material overrides) shell scripts, macros and input files for GateRTion configuration file for Postprocessing (dose accumulation, resampling and export to DICOM) submit file for HTCondor (cluster job management system) "DAGman" job. - 7.
 The IDC is started by submitting the condor "DAGman" job.
-The DAGman graph has just three nodes: Preprocessing on the submit node, typically takes about a minute. simulation on the calculation nodes (NbeamsNcores jobs, where Nbeams is the number of beams Ncores the number of physical cores in the cluster), runtime is typically in the order of hours, depending on many factors. postprocessing on the submit node, takes a couple of minutes. - 7.
-A "job control daemon" is spawned which will regularly (typically every 300 seconds) check whether the statistical goal (average uncertainty or number of primaries) has been reached for each successive beam.
+The directed acyclical graph (DAG) has just three nodes: preprocessing on the submit node Gate simulation on the calculation nodes postprocessing on the submit node

+8. A "job control daemon" is spawned which will regularly (default every 300 seconds) check whether the statistical goal (average uncertainty or number of primaries) has been reached for each successive beam.
 If the goal is reached, then a semaphore file "STOPbeamname>" is created in the work directory.
 The scripts that are called by the Gate "StopOnScript" actor check the presence of that semaphore file to decide whether to stop the simulation or to continue.